Junior Diaz (footballer, born 2003)

-Michel Junior Diaz (born 23 July 2003) is a professional footballer who plays as a defender for club Brest on loan from Troyes.
+Michel Junior Diaz (born 23 July 2003) is a professional footballer who plays as a defender for club Troyes.
 Born in France, he plays for the Ivory Coast national team.

 Club career

 Diaz was a youth player of Nantes.
 He joined Nantes' youth team in 2012, playing in the academy for ten years and winning the 2022 Under-19 league title under manager Pierre Aristouy.

 During the 2022–23 season, Diaz started training with Nantes' first team and made his senior debut in a Coupe de France match against AF Virois, on 7 January 2023.

 On 30 August 2023, Diaz joined Ligue 2 side Annecy on loan.
 Benched in the first matches of the season, on 26 September 2023, he made his Ligue 2 debut against Auxerre.

 Diaz immediately started get more space in the club's roster, becoming a starter.
 At the end of the season, he had a cumulative number of 22 appearances.

 Back from the loan, on 8 August he joined Troyes on a permanent transfer.
 The transfer reportedly commanded a fee of almost €2.5 million.
 On 16 August, he made his club debut in a 4–0 loss against Guingamp.

 On 13 July 2025, Diaz was loaned by Ligue 1 club Brest.